20 Inspiring Reading Journal Ideas

 How to Start a Reading Journal

 Starting a reading journal isn’t complicated.
-You can choose to buy a reading journal or use our free printable reading journal.
+You can choose to buy a reading journal or use our free printable reading journal, or even start a bullet journal.
 If you use ours, print it out and add it to a binder.
 You could even create a reading journal basket where you keep all your supplies together.
 Once you get your book or print-out ready, take time to start adding books that you have finished within the last year.
 Start by adding a few books to each section just starting out.

 20 Inspiring Reading Journal Ideas

-- Book Wish List – Keep track of books you want to read next.
+- Book Wish List – Keep a running list of every new book you want to read.

-- Reading Log – Record titles, authors, start/finish dates, and ratings.
+- Reading Log – Track what you’ve read with titles, authors, ratings, and dates.

 - Book Reviews – Reflect on each book with your thoughts, takeaways, and favorite parts.

-- Favorite Quotes – Collect meaningful, funny, or beautiful quotes.
+- Favorite Quotes – Collect meaningful, funny, or beautiful quotes from your books.

-- Books to Buy – A list for future purchases or gift ideas.
+- Books to Buy – A handy list for future shop visits or to use with gift cards.

 - Book Summary Pages – Jot down key plot points, themes, or characters.